-This prayer is particularly important for those with a Level 4 purpose in life or moving concertedly toward it, because Level 4 (transcendent/spiritual) individuals can suffer when their relationship with God is disturbed by sin.
+This prayer is particularly important for those with a Level 4 purpose in life or moving concertedly toward it because Level 4 (transcendent/spiritual) individuals can suffer when their relationship with God is disturbed by sin.

-As by now may be clear, this pain does not come from God withdrawing from us or punishing us in anger or disgust, but from us entering into a condition or situation which obscures and interferes with our ability to relate to Him.
-Our desire to be with Him, act on His behalf, and draw closer to Him gradually diminishes—and soon we find ourselves feeling quite alone and empty.
+As by now may be clear, this pain does not come from God withdrawing from us or punishing us in anger or disgust but from us entering into a condition or situation which obscures and interferes with our ability to relate to Him.
+Our desire to be with Him, act on His behalf and draw closer to Him gradually diminishes—and soon, we find ourselves feeling quite alone and empty.

 Though God has not left us, we cannot sense His loving presence through the darkness surrounding us.
 When the feelings of alienation and loneliness become acute enough, Level 4 people are inclined to turn to Him like Peter sinking into the water—“Lord, save me!”
 (Mt.
 14: 29-30).
 This plea for help is the perfect context for repentance and prayers of forgiveness.

 Much has been written about these sins and the darkness, alienation, emptiness, loneliness, self-destructiveness, and harm to others they cause.

 For the moment, I will depend on the reader’s intuitive grasp of these sins as well as their capacity to undermine love, other people, and our relationship with God.

-Let us return to the cry of Peter when he realized he was in trouble – “Lord, save me!”
+Let us return to the cry of Peter when he realized he was in trouble: “Lord, save me!”
 The moment he utters this plea, Jesus immediately extends His hand to Him and catches him.

-God, have mercy on me, a sinner
+Prayer of Forgiveness #2: God, have mercy on me, a sinner

-With respect to the prayer of regret, my favorite is the one expressed by the tax collector at the back of the Temple – “God, have mercy on me, a sinner” (Lk.
+With respect to the prayer of regret, my favorite is the one expressed by the tax collector at the back of the Temple: “God, have mercy on me, a sinner” (Lk.
 18:13).

 It should be remembered that tax collectors were considered egregious sinners in First Century Judaism, and so he had much for which to be sorry.
 Yet the humility and sincerity of his request—which expressed his need for God and his desire to be with Him—was sufficient for Jesus to declare, “I tell you, ‘this man went home justified before God’” (Lk.
 18:14).
 Recall that justification before God means readiness for salvation.

 Prayer of Forgiveness #3: Lord, I will try with all my heart not to go back to the road to darkness

-My prayer of resolve follows quite naturally – “Lord, I will try with all my heart not to go back to the road to darkness.”
+My prayer of resolve follows quite naturally: “Lord, I will try with all my heart not to go back to the road to darkness.”

-I cannot promise the Lord that I will succeed in my resolve because I feel like the disciples in the Garden of Gethsemane – “The spirit is willing but the flesh is weak” (Mt.
+I cannot promise the Lord that I will succeed in my resolve because I feel like the disciples in the Garden of Gethsemane: “The spirit is willing but the flesh is weak” (Mt.
 26:41).
-Nevertheless my resolve is sincere.
+Nevertheless, my resolve is sincere.
 I trust that my imperfect resolve and my likely imperfect “follow-through” will be acceptable to the Lord—for I am given hope by His acceptance of Peter after three denials.
-Recall that Peter promised that he would never deny Jesus – “Even if all fall away on account of you, I never will….
+Recall that Peter promised that he would never deny Jesus: “Even if all fall away on account of you, I never will. . . .
 Even if I have to die with you, I will never disown you” (Mt.
 26, 33, 35).

 No doubt Peter’s resolve was completely sincere, but he failed in that resolve—three times.
-He bitterly regretted his weakness, but trusted that the Lord would accept him again.
+He bitterly regretted his weakness but trusted that the Lord would accept him again.
 He demonstrated this by diving into the water to greet Him when He appeared after His resurrection (Jn 21:7).

-St. Paul acknowledges this same weakness of the “flesh,” but does not give up – trusting that the Lord’s unconditional saving love will bring him to where he cannot bring himself—to his eternal salvation in Christ Jesus, his Lord:
+St. Paul acknowledges this same weakness of the “flesh” but does not give up, trusting that the Lord’s unconditional saving love will bring him to where he cannot bring himself—to his eternal salvation in Christ Jesus, his Lord:

 We know that the law is spiritual; but I am carnal, sold under sin.
 I do not understand my own action.
 For I do not do what I want, but I do the very thing I hate.
 Now if I do what I do not want, I agree that the law is good.
 So then it is no longer I that do it, but sin which dwells within me.
 For I know that nothing good dwells within me, that is, in my flesh.
 I can will what is right, but I cannot do it.

 St. Paul clearly experiences a bifurcation within himself—a spirit that is willing but flesh that is weak (Jesus’ perception of the apostles’ behavior in the Garden of Gethsemane).
 St. Paul believes that his true intention is to follow the law and teaching of Jesus, but he experiences base urges within himself that drag him away from it.
 His higher self wants to follow the law and Jesus, but the base urges within his flesh block his way.

 Let us then say with the confidence of Saints Peter and Paul, “Lord, save me,” and know that Jesus will pull us out of our turbulent waters, deliver us from “our body of death,” and bring us to our true selves in His heavenly kingdom.